-Figures 2.5.2-306 and 2.5.2-307 show a comparison of the horizontal and vertical site-specific ground motion response spectra (GMRS) to the AP1000 certified design seismic design response spectra (CSDRS).
-The horizontal and vertical response spectra were developed as free-field outcrop motions on the uppermost in-situ competent material using performance-based procedures as described in Subsection 2.5.2.4.4.
-Site response analyses were conducted to evaluate the effect of the Triassic sedimentary rock on the generic CEUS hard rock ground motions as described in Subsection 2.5.2.5.
+Figure 2.5.2-296 shows the comparison of the horizontal and vertical site-specific ground motion response spectra (GMRS) to the AP1000 certified design seismic design response spectra (CSDRS).
+The horizontal and vertical response spectra were developed as free-field outcrop motions on the uppermost in-situ competent material as described in Subsection 2.5.2.6.
+Site response analyses were conducted to evaluate the effect of 1300 meters (4300 feet) of Cretaceous and Cenozoic limestone and dolomite on the generic CEUS hard rock ground motions as described in Subsection 2.5.2.5.
+GMRS are enveloped by CSDRS by a factor of > 2 for both the horizontal and vertical GMRS in the entire frequency range of interest.